openzipkin/brave/README.md

 </dependency>
 ```

-With the above in place, you can use the properties `brave-version`,
+With the above in place, you can use the properties `brave.version`,
 `zipkin-reporter.version` or `zipkin.version` to override dependency
 versions coherently.
 This is most commonly to test a new feature or fix.